tibs/fish-and-chips-and-kafka-talk/src/readme.rst

 How to run the demos with Aiven
 ===============================

-You don't need to run the demos using Aiven services, but it's the simplest option for me, so it's what I'm showing here.
+You don't need to run the demos using Aiven services, but I think it's the easiest option if you don't already have Kafka up and running.

 Get an account
 --------------